inugav/TerraformProj_AWS/README.md

 ---------------
     - Terraform:
        - Installed on same server as Jenkins
-       - Workspace configured with State File on AWS S3
        - Terraform 0.12 used
     - Jenkins :
        - Terraform needs to be configured on Jenkins as plugin